Exterior sunny daytime view of multi layered cantilever wooden roof sections extending out from Tsleil Waututh Administration and Health Centre

 Primary and secondary structure, and in finishes wood use

-The main roof structure is comprised of nail-laminated spruce-pine-fir (SPF) panels supported on Douglas fir glue-laminated timber (glulam) beams.
+The main roof structure is comprised of NLT SPF panels supported on Douglas-fir glulam beams.
 Both panels and beams use local material and were prefabricated in British Columbia.
-The curves were achieved using thin laminations of Douglas fir pressed into three different profiles, the longest being 33 metres in length.
+The curves were achieved using thin laminations of Douglas-fir pressed into three different profiles, the longest being 33 metres in length.

-The walls are constructed using conventional wood framing methods most commonly associated with residential construction.
-However, the virtues of familiarity, speed, economy, and the sustainability of local SPF material make the technique appropriate for this project.
+The walls of the Tsleil-Waututh Administration & Health Centre are constructed using conventional wood framing methods most commonly associated with residential construction.
+However, the virtues of familiarity, speed, economy and the sustainability of local SPF material make the technique appropriate for this project.

 Reinforcing tradition through the use of wood

-Western recedar log construction was used in the council chamber.
-The large timbers were supplied by the Nation, and dried and milled in British Columbia.
+Western red cedar log construction was used in the council chamber.
+The large timbers were supplied by the Nation and dried and milled in British Columbia.

 For the Tsleil-Waututh Nation, western red cedar holds the highest cultural value of any material, so its use reinforces the importance of this particular space.
 The stacking of logs echoes the historic construction methods, underscoring the importance of tradition, even within contemporary life.